-For those involved in litigation, there are a number of disadvantages that they may face throughout the court process.
-Some of these pitfalls include:
+For those involved in litigation, there are disadvantages that they may face throughout the court process.
+Pitfalls include:

 - There is no certainty of a litigated outcome.
 Whilst lawyers can provide advice as to the range of orders that the court could make, there are no guarantees.
-Judges and Registrars do have an inherent discretion as to what orders and directions should be made in proceedings listed before them.
+Judges and registrars do have an inherent discretion as to what orders and directions should be made.

 WHERE TO NEXT?

 Taking the next step and contacting a family lawyer can be scary.
 Our lawyers will make you feel comfortable so you can talk about your situation.
 But first, ask yourself, Do I really need a lawyer?